dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

     -   **Do Apple Store apps distributed through the Company Portal require that the end user have an iTunes account?**

-        Yes, the end user will not be able to obtain the apps without an Itunes account.
+        Yes, the end user will not be able to obtain the apps without an iTunes account.

     -   **Can I block the App Store?**

         Yes you can, but this will block all app installs and updates from the App Store, not just ones initiated by the end user.
 This means any public app store apps that you deploy from Intune would also fail.

-## App Deployment
+## App deployment

 -   **How can I add a recommended app?**

     In Intune these are called "featured apps" and are documented in [Deploy apps to mobile devices in Microsoft Intune - deleted](../Topic/Deploy-apps-to-mobile-devices-in-Microsoft-Intune---deleted.md).
+Comment: find a file to link to that hasn't been deleted.

 -   **Can I get additional cloud storage for apps I want to deploy?**

     Yes.
-You can read about this in [Plan for app deployment in Microsoft Intune](../Topic/Plan-for-app-deployment-in-Microsoft-Intune.md), in the section *Cloud storage requirements*.
+You can read about this in [Plan for app deployment](../Topic/Plan-for-app-deployment-in-Microsoft-Intune.md), in the section *Cloud storage requirements*.

 ## Security

 -   **Can BitLocker be enforced by Intune?**

     The OMA-DM agent in Windows 8.1/RT allows you to read (get) the encryption status.
 You cannot set it.
-This is true for Microsoft Intune and for other mobile device management services.
+This is true for Intune and for other mobile device management services.

 -   **If I encrypt a Windows 8 tablet using BitLocker, may I enforce full device wipe if a user consecutively fails logon several times?**

     There is no option for full wipe on Windows 8.1/RT devices for any mobile device management service, including Intune.
 Intune provides selective wipe for those devices.
-For more information on wipe/selective wipe in Intune, see [Help protect your data with remote wipe, remote lock, or passcode reset using Microsoft Intune](../Topic/Help-protect-your-data-with-remote-wipe,-remote-lock,-or-passcode-reset-using-Microsoft-Intune.md).
+For more information on wipe/selective wipe in Intune, see [Help protect your data with remote wipe, remote lock, or passcode reset](../Topic/Help-protect-your-data-with-remote-wipe,-remote-lock,-or-passcode-reset-using-Microsoft-Intune.md).

 ## Company portal

 -   **Can I customize my Company Portal?**

     Yes.
-In the Intune admin console, go to **Admin&gt;Company Portal** for those settings
+In the Intune admin console, go to **Admin&gt;Company Portal** for those settings.
+Comment: is it Company Portal or company portal?

 ## Microsoft Intune with Configuration Manager